MrBMueller/playsmf/README.md

 Jumps are basically branches jumping immediately to target address labels.
 The target label can either be a (positive) absolute address or a (negative) relative number of labels for relative backward jumps or looping.
 Numerical values can be presented in decimal or hexadecimal (0x) notation.

 ### Interrupts
 Interrupts are basically breaks stopping the current midi flow by jumping to defined target address labels.
 They are typically requested by external MIDI (NoteOn/Off) events either directly by single keys or thru the chord recognition module.
-Since both NoteOn and Off events can request individual interrupts with different address labels, its possible to trigger different sequences by either pressing keys down or releasing them.
+Since both NoteOn and Off events can request individual interrupts with different address labels, its possible to trigger seperate sequences by either pressing keys down or releasing them.

 ### Interrupt sync
 In order to guarantee smooth interrupt flow transitions, interrupts are only taken at either jump points or certain defined midi messages within the sequence.
 For instance this can be a metronome click NoteOn message or a specific controller event.